 Learn how Global Data Vault provides quality data recovery solutions using Veeam Software.
 We constantly ensure backups are within service level agreements (SLAs) that reflect desired recovery point objectives (RPOs) and recovery time objectives (RTOs.)
 We do this through proactive monitoring, transparency, and a belief that “it’s always our problem,” in regards to the responsibilities of our service.
-Here are a few of our client success stories that demonstrate our core values.
+Here are a few of our disaster recovery client success stories that demonstrate our core values.

 Comport Consulting Group

 What could be more critical than getting First Responder communications back online on a busy Friday night?
 For one municipality, the situation was critical.
 Hear Brian Childers, president of Comport Consulting tell how, when a municipality lost its exchange server, putting the lives of all those who depended on its police and fire departments at risk, a Friday night call to Global Data Vault had them back online in a couple of hours.

 I’ll tell you, the guys at Global data Vault, from the president all the way down to the technical people, they are are committed to the customer.
 110% committed to the customer, to their success.